For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 woman using a laptop

-Is this sounding like your cup of (Long Island Iced) tea?
+Does this sound like your cup of (Long Island Iced) tea?

-To apply to be an auditor with Serve Legal, you need to be:
+To apply to be an auditor, you typically need to be:

 • Dedicated and reliable